SSO the Hard Way: Deploying Keycloak on Bare-Metal Kubernetes

 Emmanuel Catin — Senior Platform Engineer | Kubernetes, GitOps, Zero Trust

-CKA | Montréal, QC
+CKA | CKS in preparation | Montréal, QC

 #Kubernetes #Keycloak #GitOps #Vault #ExternalSecrets #CiliumGateway #GatewayAPI #PostgreSQL #Infinispan #DevSecOps #HomeLab #PlatformEngineering #ZeroTrust